Authentication and Authorization

 When your server receives an ActivityPub message—typically a POST to an inbox—the toolkit creates a Notification instance linking the sender, target, and resource references.
 Authentication happens through the authenticate() method, which processes all proof mechanisms attached to the notification.

-from activitypub.models import Notification
+from activitypub.core.models import Notification

 notification = Notification.objects.get(pk=notification_id)